telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/saving-and-loading-theme-files.md

 The third option entirely ignores repository item conflicts.
 Items are overridden based on their position in the list as they are loaded from the XML file – the last item found with a conflicting key wins.

->note Generally, repository item conflicts within the same repository should not happen.
+>tip Generally, repository item conflicts within the same repository should not happen.
 Since the Visual Style Builder checks for key uniqueness each time you add/edit repository items, it is not possible to save a repository that contains items with the same key.
 >